-A 68- $\mu$ F capacitor may be used as a bulk capacitor, with 10- $\mu$ F of ceramic bypass capacitance in parallel.
+A 68- $\mu$ F capacitor should be used as a bulk capacitor, with up to 10 $\mu$ F of ceramic bypass capacitance.
 To ensure the ESR zero does not significantly impact the loop response, the ESR of the bulk capacitor should be placed a decade above the resonant frequency.